ATD 1-LAW

 Administrative tribunals

-The following are questions that might be heard by the high court under its jurisdiction to hear matters in respect of interpretation of the constitution in Kenya.
-Which is not true?
+The following are questions that might be heard by the high court under its jurisdiction to hear matters in respect of the interpretation of the constitution in Kenya.
+Which is/are not true?

 Any constitutional relationship between the national and the county government